Best Web Hosting for Next.js Sites 2026: 10 Providers Ranked

 Cons:

-• Support is slower than competitors (no 24/7 phone)
+- Support is slower than competitors (no 24/7 phone support)

 9. GreenGeeks — Best for Eco-Conscious Development Teams

-GreenGeeks matches 300% of their energy consumption with renewable energy credits.
-Their VPS plans support Node.js and offer SSH access, so you can run Next.js.
-Performance is fine — they use LiteSpeed servers and SSD storage, and for mid-traffic sites you won't run into issues.
+GreenGeeks offsets 300% of their energy consumption with renewable energy credits.
+Their VPS plans support Node.js and offer SSH access, so you can run Next.js just fine.
+Performance is solid — they use LiteSpeed servers and SSD storage, and for mid-traffic sites you won't run into bottlenecks.

-They're not a developer-first choice by any stretch, but if sustainability matters to your team or your clients, GreenGeeks lets you make that argument without sacrificing reasonable performance.
-Some agencies use this as a selling point with environmentally conscious clients — and honestly, that's a legitimate business reason to pick a host.
+They're not a developer-first choice, but if sustainability matters to your team or your clients, GreenGeeks lets you make that argument without sacrificing solid performance.
+Some agencies use this as a genuine selling point with environmentally conscious clients — and that's a real business reason to choose a host.

 Key Features: